zlekoty/Game-Template/README.md

 ### Technologies
 Python - interpreted, object-oriented, high-level programming language with dynamic semantics

-Pygame - a set of Python modules designed for writing video games.
+Pygame - a set of Python modules designed for writing video games

 ### How to run this app?